NEC in Premature Babies: Symptoms, Risks & Formula Claims

 Yes.
 Statutes of limitations can limit how long you have to file a claim.
 In many states the clock starts around the time of diagnosis, treatment, or discovery that formula may have contributed to your child's condition.
 Talking with a lawyer quickly can help you avoid missing important deadlines.

-Status Active NEC baby formula litigation
+Status Active litigation — no settlement

-Category Mass tort / Product liability
+Category Mass tort / product liability